 Transport is one of the most important environmental impacts of a sports event (Solar Impulse Foundation, 2019).
 This is why we choose our partners carefully in order to reduce the number of journeys required.
 Ethical, local and sustainable choices are thus taken into account.

 Waste management is also essential in order to be in line with a sustainable development concept.
-This is why we regularly set up sorting bins and why a collaboration with TooGoodToGo allows us to avoid food waste.
+This is why we regularly set up sorting bins and we want to minimise the waste produced.

 We promote a sustainable regional economy by working with as many ethical local partners as possible, which allows us to remain in line with our sustainability objectives.
 We offer food at prices accessible to all social classes.